ynniv/deposits/index.md

 Fees are calculated and applied during commitment transaction creation, ensuring deterministic timing.
 The block-based approach provides:
 - Consistent timing across all implementations
 - Integration with existing Lightning timeout mechanisms
-- Predictable fee schedules for users and operators
+- Predictable fee schedules for depositors and operators
 - Support for both absolute and percentage-based fee structures

 ## 5. Security Model

 ### 5.1 Trust-Minimized Operation

 This protocol is trust-minimized, not fully trustless.
-However, the 2-of-2 multisig addressing and multi-vault architecture significantly reduce trust requirements by preventing the most common attack vectors.
+However, the MuSig2 addressing and multi-vault architecture significantly reduce trust requirements by preventing the most common attack vectors.

 **Primary Attack Vectors:**
 1. **Operator-Channel Partner Collusion**: Both parties cooperate to steal vault funds